 You get to practice medicine and utilize your talents and skills where they are most needed.
 In the altruistic spirit of the medical profession, this move is both gratifying and rewarding.
 The truth is that close to sixty million Americans cannot access healthcare services easily.
 They have to drive for tens of miles just to see a doctor.

 Working in a rural setting provides an immediate sense of community.
 Since everybody knows everyone else, you get to immerse yourself entirely in the community.
-This can be gratifying as physicians in rural areas often provide their services for generations and extended families.
+This can be gratifying, as physicians in rural areas often provide their services for generations and extended families.
 Doctors are quite respected in rural settings, and it is easy to see why.
 Patients are quite loyal to their doctors in such areas and will provide you with a constant stream of work for generations to come.

 Rural Medicine: The Reality

 Rural doctors are ordinarily expected to cover a broad scope of work.
-Another defining factor of rural medicine is the extensive set of skills needed to pursue it successfully.
+Another defining factor of rural medicine is the extensive skills needed to pursue it successfully.
 Rural physicians must be ready to deal with any case as it arises.
 In contrast, in urban areas, doctors are more likely to specialize and handle cases that fall within their areas of specialization.
-A rural doctor is often on call for all sorts of issues, ranging from delivering babies to setting broken bones to handling farm injuries.
-He is more of a generalist than a specialist as he is often the only medical personnel for miles around.
+A rural doctor is often on call for all sorts of issues, from delivering babies to setting broken bones to handling farm injuries.
+He is more of a generalist than a specialist, as he is often the only medical personnel for miles around.